Professor Dáibhí Ó Cróinín and Associate Professor Elva Johnston are the current general editors of Peritia. Dr Máirín MacCarron is the review editor.

-Among his numerous publications are The Irish Sex Aetates Mundi (1983), Cummian’s Letter ‘De controversia paschali’, together with a related Irish computistical tract ‘De ratione conputandi’ (1988) [with Maura Walsh], Early Medieval Ireland, 400-1200 (1995), Early Irish History & Chronology (Dublin 2004) and, most recently, Whitley Stokes (1830-1909) — the lost Celtic notebooks rediscovered (2011).
+Among his numerous publications are The Irish Sex Aetates Mundi (1983), Cummian’s Letter ‘De controversia paschali’, together with a related Irish computistical tract ‘De ratione conputandi’ (1988) [with Maura Walsh], Early Medieval Ireland, 400-1200 (1995, 2nd edition 2016) and Whitley Stokes (1830-1909) — the lost Celtic notebooks rediscovered (2011).
 He is editor of volume 1 of the Royal Irish Academy’s New History of Ireland, prehistoric & early medieval (2005).

 Elva Johnston completed a BA and MA in University College Cork.
 She was awarded an NUI Travelling Studentship and studied in Oxford University, obtaining her DPhil.
 She was also a Senior Scholar at Christ Church, Oxford.
 Dr Johnston has been a lecturer in Early Irish History at University College Dublin since 1999.

 Her monograph Literacy and Identity in Early Medieval Ireland (2013) was awarded the prestigious Irish Historical Research Prize for 2015.
 She has also published many papers on the connection between literacy and conversion, the role of gender in hagiography and the significance of vernacular narratives in expressing elite identities.
 Her most recent research focuses on late antique Ireland and its Roman frontiers.

 She has contributed to several research networks, including Converting the Isles and Maths Meets Myths.
 Elva was the convenor of the Irish Conference of Medievalists in 2014 and 2015.
 She is currently a member of the Irish Manuscripts Commission.